-6.1.1 Not all requests for information are necessarily handled under FOIA/EIR legislation.
-For instance, requests for personal information, belonging to the applicant themselves, is governed by access rights available under the current data protection law.
-Also, where information is requested which is of a more routine nature (see examples below) these can be handled as a business as usual request and consequently dealt with under the school's procedures for dealing with requests for information.

-Requests for information that may fall within the scope of a business as usual request may include but is not limited to the following examples:

-Requests for School leaflets, brochures or other publications

-School opening times, breaks and term times.

-Routine information regarding school services (e.g. class sizes, courses offered or details of instrument lessons available for school aged children attending schools in the borough)
+- 6.1.2.1 Not all requests for information are necessarily handled under FOIA/EIR legislation.
+For instance, requests for personal information (SARs), belonging to the applicant themselves, is governed by access rights available under the current data protection law.
+However, if non-personal information is requested, that is of a more routine nature (see examples below), these can be handled as a business as usual request and consequently dealt with under the school's procedures for dealing with requests for information.
+Examples of requests for information that may fall within the scope of a business as usual request, may include, but is not limited to, the following examples: - Requests for School leaflets, brochures or other publications - School opening times, breaks and term times. - Routine information regarding school services (e.g. class sizes, courses offered or details of instrument lessons available for school aged children attending schools in the borough.)
 Any other type of information requests that are routinely handled and delivered over the phone.